 Cervical cancer survival rates depend on your disease stage and treatment.
 Cervical cancer survival rates are estimates and can’t predict individual outcomes.

-Almost 13,000 new cases of cervical cancer, a malignant tumor of the lower most part of the uterus, are diagnosed each year, according to the National Cancer Institute (NCI), and over 4,000 women will die from the disease.
+About 14,000 new cases of cervical cancer, a malignant tumor of the lower most part of the uterus, are diagnosed each year, according to the National Cancer Institute (NCI), and more than 4,000 women will die from the disease.

 Early detection and cervical cancer survival rates

 Although cervical cancer is the fourth most common cancer in women worldwide and has the fourth highest mortality rate among cancers in women, almost all cases of cervical cancer are preventable by routine screening with Pap smears, testing for infection with the primary cause of the disease — human papillomavirus (HPV) infection — and treatment of any precancerous lesions.

 In fact, more than 90 percent of cervical cancer cases can be detected early, when cervical cancer survival rates are extremely high, the National Cancer Institute points out.
 Yet approximately 33 percent of women who should routinely have Pap smears and HPV testing don’t have these tests.

 That explains why many cervical cancer cases are diagnosed in women who aren’t adequately screened and why their disease is more likely to be advanced and harder to treat — negatively impacting their cervical cancer survival.